Heavy Duty Trucking Logo

 More Uncertainty for Trucking Industry

-The secretary of state’s office has also adopted additional safeguards to retain and validate application documents, it said.
+The secretary of state’s office said the state has also adopted additional safeguards to retain and validate application documents.

 "The secretary of state’s office believes its CDL issuance policies and practices are substantially compliant with applicable FMCSA requirements and will not justify cutting federal highway funding," the statement said.
 The office intends to conduct a review of the FMCSA findings.